tanharika/CodSoft_task-3/README.md

 # CodSoft_task-3
-To create a basic calculator using CSS, HTML and JAVASCRIPT
+To create a basic CALCULATOR using CSS, HTML and JAVASCRIPT